 Having made sure that the pistons and camshaft are in their correct positions, the head may be lowered into position on to the cylinder block.
-The two holes in the flexible coupling should now coincide with those on the drive yoke of the dynamo.
-Replace the ten cylinder head nuts and tighten them up in the rotation indicated in the illustration, giving each a quarter of a turn at a time until all are up tight.
+The two holes in the flexible coupling should now almost coincide with those on the drive yoke of the dynamo (see Illustration No. 21).
+Replace the ten cylinder head nuts and tighten them up in the rotation indicated in Illustration No. 22, giving each a quarter of a turn at a time until all are tight.